rclone/rclone/docs/content/flags.md

       --box-client-id string                         OAuth Client Id
       --box-client-secret string                     OAuth Client Secret
-      --box-commit-retries int                       Max number of times to try committing a multipart file (default 100) --box-encoding MultiEncoder                    This sets the encoding for the backend (default Slash,BackSlash,Del,Ctl,RightSpace,InvalidUtf8,Dot)
+      --box-commit-retries int                       Max number of times to try committing a multipart file (default 100) --box-encoding MultiEncoder                    The encoding for the backend (default Slash,BackSlash,Del,Ctl,RightSpace,InvalidUtf8,Dot)
       --box-list-chunk int                           Size of listing chunk 1-1000 (default 1000) --box-owned-by string                          Only show items owned by the login (email address) passed in --box-root-folder-id string                    Fill in for rclone to use a non root folder as its starting point